FINANCIAL AID RATE79%

 Admission Requirements & Details

-The admission details below may give an overview of the candidates Georgia Tech accepts.
+The admission details below may give an overview of the candidates Georgia Institute of Technology accepts.
 The details may include application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted